douglaz/psl/Configuration.md

 PSL components also pass their bundles to components that they create, so a user can group their property values into a single bundle, pass it into a component with which they interact, and the values will be used by the entire stack of components.
 Any properties that don't belong to a particular component will be ignored by that component.

 ### The psl.properties file

-A simple way to specify bundles is in a file named `psl.properties` on the classpath.
+PSL projects can specify different configuration bundles in a file named `psl.properties` on the classpath.
 The standard location for this file is `<project root>/src/main/resources/psl.properties`.
 Each key-value pair should be specified on its own line with a `<bundle>.<key> = <value>` format.
-For example,
+The following example sets options for the `example` and `test` bundles.

 ```properties
 # This is an example properties file for PSL.